act-rules/testrunner/README.md

 ## Rules Mapping

-To help define a `1 to 1` or `1 to Many` relationship between [Auto-WCAG rules](https://auto-wcag.github.io/auto-wcag/pages/rules.html) and the test tool, an object of `key-value` pairs must be defined with the key `rulesMap` in the `config.globals`.
+To help define a `1 to 1` or `1 to Many` relationship between [ACT Rules](https://act-rules.github.io/rules/) and the test tool, an object of `key-value` pairs must be defined with the key `rulesMap` in the `config.globals`.

-A sample template to build mappings, showing each of the [Auto-WCAG rules](https://auto-wcag.github.io/auto-wcag/pages/rules.html) with their ids, can be [seen here](https://auto-wcag.github.io/auto-wcag/auto-wcag-testcases/rules.json)
+A sample template to build mappings, showing each of the [ACT Rules](https://act-rules.github.io/rules/) with their ids, can be [seen here](https://act-rules.github.io/testcases.json)

 An example mapping is as below: